PennockTech/smtpdane/README.md

 see each success/failure if you pay attention to the output, but as long as _one_ name succeeds, the probe of that `host:ip` will be deemed a success.

-An expiring-soon cert counts as an error (thus causing command exit with non-zero status) once we're within the `-expiration-warning` duration of the expiration timestamp (`NotAfter` time) of _any_ certificate in the chain; each certificate must be valid.
-A normal TLS client only checks the current time.
+The expiration time of _all_ certificates in the validated chain is checked for validity, unless `-expiration-warning 0s` is passed.
+This examines the `NotAfter` time.  `NotBefore` is ignored.
+Only the validated chains are examined, so multiple-chain presentations require more care to check each thoroughly (suggestions welcome).
+While a normal TLS client only checks the current time, smtpdane checks two
+times: it checks for outright expired certificates, treating those as errors, and it checks for "expiring soon" certificates, treating those as warnings.
-Use `-expiration-warning 0s` to disable this check entirely; use `-expiration-warning 1ns` to shift the warning to be enabled (1 nanosecond before the real time).
+To effectively only check for outright expiry, use `-expiration-warning 1ns` to shift the warning to be enabled with a 1 nanosecond warning period; this leaves warnings as technically possible, albeit somewhat unlikely.

 OCSP status is only reported if either `-show-cert-info` or `-expect-ocsp` is passed.
 The latter will cause missing OCSP information to be treated as an error, and present/good OCSP information to be shown in green.
-Note that a `TryLater` response-code is not treated as an error (but may be in future, if good evidence is presented to suggest that it should be).
+Note that a `TryLater` response-code is treated as a warning.

 [RFC7672]: https://tools.ietf.org/html/rfc7672